mapeditor/tiled/_posts/2024-06-26-tiled-1-11-released.md

 To move rectangular areas of tiles, you can now hold <kdb>Shift</kbd> while right-click dragging [to "cut" the captured tile stamp](https://github.com/mapeditor/tiled/issues/3961).
 This can provide a quick alternative to switching to the tile selection or eraser tools.

-When a read-only file is opened, a lock icon is now added to its tab.
+When a read-only file is opened, a lock icon is now shown in its tab.
 This is particularly useful for people using file locking in the context of version control.

 ### Exporting Improvements

-#### Godot 4 Export Plug-in
+#### Godot 4 Export Plugin

-The Godot 4 export plug-in now supports [exporting objects](https://doc.mapeditor.org/en/stable/manual/export-tscn/#object-properties).
+The Godot 4 export plugin now supports [exporting objects](https://doc.mapeditor.org/en/stable/manual/export-tscn/#object-properties).
 Objects you wish to export need to have a custom `resPath` property set on them, in the form of `res://<object path>.tscn`, indicating the Godot object you wish to replace the object with.
 Also, the support for exporting flipped tiles has been updated to use the new [tile transformation flags](https://github.com/godotengine/godot/pull/80144) added in Godot 4.2.
 Finally, the positioning of collision objects was fixed.

 If this export option doesn't fit your needs, the [Tiled Importer for Godot 4](https://github.com/Kiamo2/YATI) remains a good alternative with a very extensive feature set.

-#### Python Plug-in
+#### Python Plugin

 The Python plugin now supports implementation of [custom tileset formats](https://doc.mapeditor.org/en/stable/manual/python/#tileset-plugins).
 Also, the Windows 10+ release of Tiled now uses Python 3.12 (previously 3.8 was used).
 It is still recommended to [extend Tiled with JavaScript](https://doc.mapeditor.org/en/stable/manual/scripting/) instead, which has more features and better availability.

-#### GameMaker 2 Plug-in
+#### GameMaker 2 Plugin

 The positioning of objects on isometric maps when [exporting to GameMaker 2](https://doc.mapeditor.org/en/stable/manual/export-yy) was fixed.

 #### tmxrasterizer

 While not technically an exporter, the `tmxrasterizer` utility shipping with Tiled provides a way to quickly turn a map (or an entire world) into an image.
-For this release, it gained `--hide/show-object` arguments for fine-grained control over visible objects.
+For this release, it gained `--hide/show-object` arguments for fine-grained control over object visibility.
 It also gained `--frames` and `--frame-duration` arguments to [export animated maps](https://github.com/mapeditor/tiled/pull/3868) as multiple images.
 The `--hide/show-layer` arguments [now work on group layers](https://github.com/mapeditor/tiled/issues/3899).

 Also, the loading of object templates in `.tx` format was fixed, allowing `tmxrasterizer` and `tmxviewer` to render template instances.

 ### Automapping Changes

-The [Automapping feature][Automapping] has been made more convenient based on three behavioral changes:
+The [Automapping feature][Automapping] has been made more convenient with three behavioral changes:

 * **Ignore empty outputs per-rule**: This is useful when your rules have multiple output variations, but not all of them have the same amount of variations.
 Now, only those output indices with actual output for a given rule are considered.
 The [special "Ignore" tile](https://doc.mapeditor.org/en/stable/manual/automapping/#specialtiles) can be used if you need an empty variation.